 Professor Martin Davies

 Martin Davies is author (and co-author) of text books on maritime law, international trade law, conflict of laws, and the law of torts.
-He has taught maritime law at universities in the United States, Australia, Singapore and Italy.
+He has taught maritime law at universities in the United States, Australia, China, Singapore and Italy.
 He frequently speaks at conferences and seminars around the world.
 He also has extensive practical experience as a consultant in maritime matters and general international litigation and arbitration.

 Dr Malcolm Ross